Data Sets

 ReadableDataSet and WritableDataSet

-Vantage provides two traits: ReadableDataSet
+Vantage provides two traits: ReadableDataSet and WritableDataSet.
+As name

 suggests - you can fetch records from Readable set.
 You can add, modify or delete